 Louisa Coxshall – backing vocals (middle right-ish)

 Scott Kean – bass and backing vocals (top middle)

 Paul Olivier – percussion (bottom middle)

 Monty Tadier – accordion and backing vocals (top left)

 “This must-see band is breathing new life into traditional Jersey songs with their infectious blend of pop and folk music.
 It’s cool, it’s catchy and it’s all performed in Jèrriais.”
 Jersey Tourism, 2014

-Jersey-born Kit, who has a Masters in Music and a range of experience working as a musician and touring with the likes of soul-diva Carleen Andersen and Mercury-award nominated Thomas White (Electric Soft Parade, Brakes), was commissioned by L’Office du Jèrriais to set a few Jèrriais songs to more contemporary arrangements, in order to help teach Jèrriais in schools, and the band evolved from there.
+Jersey-born Kit, who has a PhD in Music and a range of experience working as a musician and touring with the likes of soul-diva Carleen Andersen and Mercury-award nominated Thomas White (Electric Soft Parade, Brakes), was commissioned by L’Office du Jèrriais to set a few Jèrriais songs to more contemporary arrangements, in order to help teach Jèrriais in schools, and the band evolved from there.

 Our first official gig was at Folklore Festival in People’s Park on July 1st 2012.
 Since then the band has become popular and well-established in the local cultural landscape and beyond, performing regularly at festivals and significant cultural events in the Channel Islands and France, releasing recordings and appearing in the media.
 Now we have fans all over the world, and in 2016 Kit Ashton was awarded CHASE funding to complete a PhD in Music, looking at how music can contribute to safeguarding endangered languages, with a field study focus on Jersey.